project-akri/akri/docs/udev-configuration.md

       udevRules:
       -  'SUBSYSTEM=="sound", ATTR{vendor}=="Great Vendor"'
 ```

+### Testing a udev rule
+To test which devices Akri will discover with a udev rule, you can run the rule locally adding a tag action to it.
+Then you can search for all devices with that tag, which will be the ones discovered by Akri.
+1. Create a new rules file called `90-akri.rules` in the `/etc/udev/rules.d` directory, and add your udev rule(s) to it.
+For this example, we will be testing the rule `SUBSYSTEM=="sound", KERNEL=="card[0-9]*"`.
+Add `TAG+="akri_tag"` to the end of each rule.
+Note how 90 is the prefix to the file name.
+This makes sure these rules are run after the others in the default `70-snap.core.rules`, preventing them from being overwritten.
+Feel free to explore `70-snap.core.rules` to see numerous examples of udev rules.
+    ```sh
+      sudo echo 'SUBSYSTEM=="sound", KERNEL=="card[0-9]*", TAG+="akri_tag"' | sudo tee -a /etc/udev/rules.d/90-akri.rules
+    ```
+1. Reload the udev rules and trigger them.
+    ```sh
+    udevadm control --reload
+    udevadm trigger
+    ```
+1. List the devices that have been tagged, which Akri will discover.
+    ```sh
+    udevadm trigger --verbose --dry-run --type=devices --tag-match=akri_tag
+    ```
+1. Modify the rule as needed, being sure to reload and trigger the rules each time.
+1. Remove the tag from the devices -- note how  `+=` turns to `-=` -- and reload and trigger the udev rules.
+Alternatively, if you are trying to discover devices with fields that Akri does not yet support, such as `ATTRS`, you could leave the tag and add it to the rule in your Configuration with `TAG=="akri_tag"`.
+    ```sh
+      sudo echo 'SUBSYSTEM=="sound", KERNEL=="card[0-9]*", TAG-="akri_tag"' | sudo tee -a /etc/udev/rules.d/90-akri.rules
+      udevadm control --reload
+      udevadm trigger
+    ```
+1. Confirm that the tag has been removed and no devices are listed.
+    ```sh
+    udevadm trigger --verbose --dry-run --type=devices --tag-match=akri_tag
+    ```
+1. Create an Akri Configuration with your udev rule!

 ## Using the udev Configuration template
 Instead of having to assemble your own udev Configuration yaml, we have provided a [Helm